There are a wide range of choices available. The best choice for you or your loved one depends on your specific needs and desires.

 - A senior or disabled person may be depressed or isolated from other people because of reduced mobility.
 A caregiver can be the person who brings outside contact back into the senior's life.

 - A senior who is at risk of falling, whether it is at home or in an assisted living facility, can use our caregiver's help to prevent serious injury.

 Whether it is morning, afternoon, evening or overnight, Companion Care can be there for you.

 Companion Care can provide respite care for family members during the day or on weekends.
-Whether it is morning, afternoon, evening or overnight, Companion Care can be there for you. .
+Whether it is morning, afternoon, evening, or overnight, Companion Care can be there for you.
 We provide hourly care with a minimum of 4 hours per visit.
-Companion Care caregivers are available 24 hours per day, everyday including weekends and holidays.
-We keep our overhead cost low so that we can offer these services at an affordable rate in line with family budgets.
+Companion Care caregivers are available 24 hours per day, every day including weekends and holidays.
+We keep our overhead costs low so that we can offer these services at an affordable rate in line with family budgets.
 So you define the schedule, and we will take care of the rest.
 Our reasonable hourly rates are listed on the Services Page.

 Home care services are not covered by Medicare.
 Typically these services are privately paid unless the senior has long-term care insurance.
 You will need to check with your long-term insurance provider to see what services are covered.
 Companion Care accepts long-term care insurance.